-I could keep going on with examples, but I think you get the point: Reviews and ratings can sway the masses – it’s just how things work.
-But with something as powerful as these reviews, the real question is, can you benefit from displaying reviews and ratings on your own website?
+My point is that reviews and ratings can sway the masses – it’s just how things work.
+But with something as powerful as these reviews, the real question is this: can you benefit from displaying reviews and ratings on your own website?

 The Benefits Of Displaying Ratings and Reviews On Your WordPress Site

 No matter what you blog about, chances are that you write a review or two on certain products or services of your choosing.
-Although your site may not be “review specific” (based solely around reviews) like other well known review sites, there are upsides to using a rating system on the reviews that you do write.
+You may not focus solely on doing reviews and giving ratings, but you can definitely use a rating system on the reviews that you do write.

-Many of the review and rating plugins that will be on our list will let you create summaries of the reviews you write, and the concentrated version of your review will be displayed somewhere in the vicinity of your post.
-This is beneficial for many reasons.
+Many of the review and rating plugins that will be on our list will let you create summaries of the reviews you write and collect them around as either posts or lists or galleries automatically.

-You can create a sort of bite-sized version of your post that outlines the gist of what you’re reviewing – think of it like cliff notes on your post.
-This little morsel of information can quickly grab a readers attention, prompt them to read the rest of your post, and buy the product you did the review on.
-In that regard, it’s a win-win situation.
+You can create a sort of bite-sized version of your post that outlines the gist of what you’re reviewing.
+This little morsel of information can quickly grab a reader’s attention, prompt them to read the rest of your post, and buy the product you did the review on.
+Plus, gold stars are shiny.
+People like shiny.

 Small Business Owners

-As mentioned earlier, reviews play a large part in decision making, and even though small business owners can take advantage of these big name review sites to drive traffic to their website, they often forget that many visitors to their site come there straight out of a Google search.
+Reviews play a large part in decision making, and even though small business owners can take advantage of these big name review sites to drive traffic to their website, they often forget that many visitors find their website by organic search.
 If you’re not displaying reviews on your website, you could be missing a key component in your sales or conversion funnel.

-There are plenty of plugin options that enable your customers to leave reviews on your site about your business, and many of those plugins allow you to moderate things so that only the reviews that you approve will show up on your blog – unlike Google and Yelp! that don’t allow a business owner control over what reviews can be displayed.
+There are plenty of plugin options that enable your customers to reivew your business.
+And many of those plugins allow you to moderate things so that only the reviews that you approve will show up on your blog – unlike Google, Facebook, and Yelp that don’t allow a business owner control over what reviews can be displayed.
 Even if you pull reviews from those sites, you can often filter the results to show only the shiniest of gold stars.